Top of the page

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

-Enter B898 in the search box to learn more about "Laser In-Situ Keratomileusis (LASIK): What to Expect at Home."
+Enter B898 in the search box to learn more about "LASIK: What to Expect at Home".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.